siran/writing/posts/Canonical Glossary of Terms and Symbols.md

 A descriptive term for continuous transport of a conserved quantity, represented mathematically by a vector field.

-“Flow” does not imply a fluid, medium, or substance.
+Flow refers to organized energy transport.
+It does not imply particles or a separate mechanical medium; the field itself carries the flow.

 ## Kinematic vs Dynamic